git-town/git-town/DEVELOPMENT.md

 To manually inspect the local and remote Git repositories used in an end-to-end test, insert the step `And inspect the repo`.
-This step will make Cucumber print the path of the workspace and wait until you hit dialog.
+This step will make Cucumber print the path of the workspace and wait until you hit ENTER.

 Debug a Godog Cucumber feature in [VSCode](https://code.visualstudio.com):